pypi/warehouse/README.rst

 Warehouse
 =========

-Warehouse is a next-generation Python Package Repository that powers `PyPI`_.
+Warehouse is the Python Package Repository software that powers `PyPI`_.
 See `our development roadmap`_, `documentation`_, and `architectural overview`_.